UNINETTSigma2/documentation/training/events/2025-05-hpc-on-boarding.md

 about IT resources and services for researchers, there are a couple of information channels you can subscribe to:

-- users at University of Bergen and affiliated institutes: [register to hpcnews@uib.no](https://mailman.uib.no/listinfo/hpcnews)
+- users at The University of Bergen and affiliated institutes: [register to hpcnews@uib.no](https://mailman.uib.no/listinfo/hpcnews)
 - users of Sigma2 services: [subscribe to Sigma2's newsletter](https://sigma2.us13.list-manage.com/subscribe?u=4fd109ad79a5dca6dde7e4997&id=59b164c7b6)
 - users at The Arctic University of Norway (UiT): [how to sign up for the UiT hpc-group newsletter](https://hpc.uit.no/contact/)

-**User Account and connection verification**: For all courseparticipants, we want to make sure that you are able to log in an follow the practical parts of the course - thus we organise a login help session on May 05th - at 13:00-14:00.
-Link to this will be emailed to each partcipant personally.
+**User Account and connection verification**: For all course participants, we want to make sure that you are able to log in and follow the practical parts of the course - thus we organise a login help session on May 05th - at 13:00-14:00.
+A link to this will be emailed to each participant personally.

 **More detailed info about the content of each day will be available soon**

-Previous course(s) gives a fair overview of the structure of the course.
-See Oct.
+Previous on-boarding course(s) give a fair overview of the structure of the course, see e.g. Oct.
 24 or Apr.
 24.

 ## Course material